Hearing loss - Genetics evaluation

 Some types of hearing loss can be related to other health conditions.
 A genetics visit can help find out if your child is at risk for other health problems.
 You can also find out if there is a chance for other people in your family to have hearing loss, including future children.
 Most children with hearing loss are referred to the genetics clinic even if there is no family history of hearing loss.

-Most children have at least one follow up visit.
+If genetic testing is recommended and completed, you will receive a phone call from the genetic counselor to review the results and recommendations.
+Most children have at least one follow up visit in Genetics clinic.
 If a cause of hearing loss is identified, you will be invited back for education.
-If all initial testing is negative/normal, you will be invited back to consider other causes of hearing loss.
+If all initial testing is negative/normal, you may be invited back to consider other causes of hearing loss.

 Can a cause for hearing loss always be found?